fitzgeraldkd/blog-posts/react-calendar-styling/react-calendar-styling.md

 It's really easy to change the styling of the React-Calendar component, you just need to know which class selectors to use.
 The styles I've put together here are just one way to go about it.
 Once all the selectors and styles are in place, it's much easier to play around and determine what suits your project.

 If you want to interact with the app built out for this blog post, it is available on [GitHub](https://github.com/fitzgeraldkd/blog-posts/tree/main/react-calendar-styling/react-calendar-demo).
+The file where all the styles are applied can be found [here](https://github.com/fitzgeraldkd/blog-posts/blob/main/react-calendar-styling/react-calendar-demo/src/App.js).

 I also have very similar styles applied to this component in an app I am currently building out, you can [check that out here](https://applitracker.netlify.app/) as well if you're interested.
-The app is still being developed, but here's a screenshot of what it currently looks like:
+The app is still being developed and you'll need to sign up to see the calendar, so here's a screenshot of what it currently looks like:

 ![AppliTracker demo with calendar](https://i.imgur.com/H175PmF.png)